Which patients are suitable for SDR

 • medication

-• long-term exercise and activity, with support and advise by a physiotherapist
+• long-term exercise and activity, with support and advice from a physiotherapist

 • botulinum toxin injections into the spastic muscles